AVEVA/sample-pi_core-deployment_aws-powershell/README.md

 |--> <SetupKitsFolderName>
    |--> PIServer
       |--> pilicense.dat
-      |--> PI-Server_2018-SP3-Patch-3_.exe
+      |--> AVEVA-PI-Server_2018-SP3-Patch-4_.exe
    |--> PIVision
-      |--> PI-Vision_2020_.exe
+      |--> AVEVA-PI-Vision_2022_.exe
-   |--> PI-System-Deployment-Tests.zip
+   |--> sample-pi_core-pi_core_deployment_tests-powershell-main.zip
 ```
 ### Step 5: Launch the Deployment Sample
 Launch PI System Deployment Sample for AWS to deploy PI System into your AWS environment.
 > **Note:** You are responsible for the cost of the AWS services used while running this deployment sample.
 Outside of those, there is no additional cost for using this deployment sample.
 For full details on costs, see the pricing pages for each AWS service in your deployment.
 Note that prices are subject to change.

-1. Run a test on the parameters and settings for your S3 bucket using the `TestParameters.ps1` PowerShell script located in the `scripts` folder.
-The `TestParametersReadme.md` file outlines how to run this script to test your parameters and settings.
-Fix any problems identified by the script.
-2. Click **Management & Governance** >  **CloudFormation** > **Stacks** > **Create stack** on the [Amazon Management Console](https://.console.aws.amazon.com/).
+1. Click **Management & Governance** >  **CloudFormation** > **Stacks** > **Create stack** on the [Amazon Management Console](https://console.aws.amazon.com/).
-3. Select the region by using the region selector dropdown list in the upper-right corner of the navigation bar.
+2. Select the region by using the region selector dropdown list in the upper-right corner of the navigation bar.
 This region is where the network infrastructure for OSIsoft PI System will be built.
-4. If necessary, change the region.
+3. If necessary, change the region.
 >**Note:** While not required, matching the region of the AWS stack with the S3 bucket is a good idea to minimize any errors that may arise from timeouts, etc.

-5. On the **Create stack** page, select the options for **Template is ready** and **Upload a template file**.
+4. On the **Create stack** page, select the options for **Template is ready** and **Upload a template file**.
-6. Click **Choose file** and select the  `DSMasterStack.template` file located in the `templates` folder on your local computer.
+5. Click **Choose file** and select the  `DSMasterStack.template` file located in the `templates` folder on your local computer.
 In a previous step, you extracted this from a zip file.
-7. On the **Specify stack details** page, provide a name for the stack.
+6. On the **Specify stack details** page, provide a name for the stack.
 Review the parameters for the template.
 Provide values for the parameters that require input.
-For all other parameters, review the default settings and customize them as necessary.
-The following sections provide details about these parameters.
+For all other parameters, review the default settings and customize them as necessary. **The following sections provide details about these parameters.**
-8. On the **Configure stack options** page, add tags, set permissions, and configure any other options for this deployment.
+7. On the **Configure stack options** page, add tags, set permissions, and configure any other options for this deployment.
 For more information about these parameters, see [Setting AWS CloudFormation Stack Options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html)
-9. Review your settings.
-Select the checkboxes acknowledging that AWS CloudFormation might create IAM resources with custom names and that AWS CloudFormation might require the following capability: **CAPABILITY_AUTO_EXPAND**.
+8. Review your settings.
+Select the checkboxes acknowledging that AWS CloudFormation might create IAM resources with custom names and that AWS CloudFormation might require the following capability: **CAPABILITY\_AUTO\_EXPAND**.
-10. Click **Create stack** to start the deployment.
+9. Click **Create stack** to start the deployment.
 > **Note:** This deployment takes 1-4 hours to complete, so plan accordingly.

 #### Template Parameters